nextpulse/slate/source/index.html.md

 user_id | required | The ID of the <code>User</code> object.
-name | required | The name of the data source (obtained via [/sources](#list-sources)). key | optional | The API key for the data source. secret | optional | If provided, it will be paired with the api_key. extra | optional | Additonal information for the data source.
+name | required | The name of the data source (obtained via [/sources](#list-sources)). key | optional | The API key for the data source. secret | optional | If provided, it will be paired with the key. extra | optional | Additonal information for the data source.
 Dependent on the data source, examples may include an exchange's customer id. oauth_token | optional | For data sources that support oauth (for example, Coinbase), a valid oauth <code>access_token</code> can be passed.
 This takes precedence over <code>key</code>.
 Our API does not handle the handshake process. address | optional | The wallet address for a data source that do not require specific keys.
-For example, non exchange wallet sources like My Ether Wallet
+For example, non exchange wallet sources like My Ether Wallet.

 ### Response